 The factors used to match donors with recipients are inherited, like hair and eye color.
 This means that the best chance of finding a match is between two people with a shared ethnicity.
 There is an urgent need to diversify the registry, so that all patients can find a donor when one is needed.
 Currently, many ethnic groups are underrepresented, making it difficult to find matches.
 For multiracial individuals, this is a particularly difficult challenge.
 No matter your ethnic background, we encourage you to join the registry, as you could have the amazing opportunity to save someone’s life.

 Your swab kit will arrive in the mail within five business days.
-Each kit contains four sterile cheek swabs, two for each side of your mouth.
-The kit will also have a postage paid return envelope.
-Do not discard the return envelope.
-Each kit has instructions printed on the inside.
+Each kit contains several cheek swabs and has instructions printed on the inside.
 Complete all the information on the swab kit’s upper flap.
 Please double-check your information for completeness and legibility.
 Your telephone number and email address are essential for contacting you if you are a match.
+Use all the swabs in the kit by scrubbing them against the inside of your cheek, then place the swabs back inside the kit and seal it.
+Do not remove the flap.
+The kit will also have a postage paid return envelope.
+Do not discard the return envelope.

 Place the entire kit inside the postage paid return envelope.
 If you have misplaced the envelope, please call our office to have a new postage paid return envelope sent to you.
 Or, you can place your kit inside an envelope and mail it to our office.
 The swab kit is processed at Gift of Life, then sent to a laboratory.
 The laboratory will test the swabs in a process called tissue typing to determine your Human Leukocyte Antigen (HLA) profile, the immune system factors used to match donors and recipients.